exochron/EnhancedCommunities/README.md

 - replaced roster menu switch with buttons
 - dynamic community name in title
 - time in chat
+- autohide sidebar to display only icons in communities list

 ### TODOs
-- fix Bg in left sidebar
+- resize: fix Bg in left sidebar
-- save size
+- resize: save size
-- community icon for roster buttons
+- roster buttons: community icon for roster
+- autohide: fix points in GildPerks and Memberlist

 ### Planned